scylladb/scylladb/docs/getting-started/install-scylla/run-on-azure.rst

-.. |VERSION| replace:: 5.2
-.. |IMAGE-DEFINITION| replace:: scylla-5.2
-.. |IMAGE-VERSION| replace:: 5.2.1
-.. |GALLERY-NAME| replace:: 6c268694-47ab-43ab-b306-3c5514bc4112

 ==========================
 Launch ScyllaDB on Azure
 ==========================

 This article will guide you through self-managed ScyllaDB deployment on Azure.
 For a fully-managed deployment of ScyllaDB as-a-service, see `ScyllaDB Cloud documentation <https://cloud.docs.scylladb.com/>`_.

-With the right setting, ScyllaDB image can be used for production.
-For the ScyllaDB Image documentation, see the `ScyllaDB Machine Image project <https://github.com/scylladb/scylla-machine-image>`_.

 .. note::
     The article covers launching a ScyllaDB image from CLI.
 As an alternative, you can launch a ScyllaDB instance from